invertase/react-native-firebase/docs/messaging/notifications.md

 ```

 The call to `getInitialNotification` should happen within a React lifecycle method after mounting (e.g. `componentDidMount` or `useEffect`).
-If it's called too soon (e.g. within a class constructor or global scope), the notification data may be available.
+If it's called too soon (e.g. within a class constructor or global scope), the notification data may not be available.

 # Notifee - Advanced Notifications